marando/phpSOFA/README.md

         | Ee00b   | Equation of the equinoxes, IAU 2000B
         | Ee06a   | Equation of the equinoxes, IAU 2006/2000A
- done   | Eect00  | Equation of the equinoxes complementary terms
-        | Eform   | a,f for a nominated Earth reference ellipsoid
+ done   | Eect00  | Equation of the equinoxes complementary terms done   | Eform   | a,f for a nominated Earth reference ellipsoid
         | Eo06a   | Equation of the origins, IAU 2006/2000A
  done   | Eors    | Equation of the origins, given NPB matrix and s
         | Epb     | Julian Date to Besselian Epoch